levi-law/agentic-company/docs/technologies.md

 # Technologies and Frameworks

-This document outlines the comprehensive technology stack for the Business‑Builder Agent platform—a production‑ready system that delivers complete, operational businesses across technical, marketing, sales, finance, legal, operations, and HR domains.
+This document outlines the comprehensive technology stack for the Business‑Builder Agent platform—a universal, production‑ready system that delivers complete, operational businesses of any type.
+Whether creating e‑commerce stores, SaaS platforms, consulting firms, healthcare practices, local services, or any other business model, the platform supports all industries across technical, marketing, sales, finance, legal, operations, and HR domains.

 ## AI/ML Infrastructure